From Pirates to Passports: A Timeless Commitment to Service

 Specific artifacts within the exhibition include passports of famous persons; a logbook from U.S. Consulate General Marseille documenting the consulate’s passport services to hundreds of U.S. citizens, including Gertrude Stein and Varian Fry, fleeing Nazi-controlled Europe during World War II; and historic “tools of the trade” used to produce visas, including a visa machine, visa plates, and wax seals.
 (Source: Bureau of Consular Affairs Press Unit)

 For me, it was a fantastic experience to be part of this event by assisting the exhibition with my knowledge and pictures from my collection.
 I am looking very much forward to seeing the upcoming online exhibition.
-And, not often, you get a Thank-you letter from the Assistant Secretary of State for Consular Affairs.
-Much appreciated!
+It’s not every day you receive a thank-you letter from the Assistant Secretary of State for Consular Affairs.
+Truly appreciated!

 I told the story of William Palfrey.
 In early consular service days, becoming a Consul could be quite dangerous.
 William Palfrey was lost at sea on his way to post.
 So, on October 2, 1781, Thomas Barclay of Pennsylvania was appointed Consul to France and sent instead.
 No American consuls began their service until 1781.